open-xml-templating/docxtemplater/docs/source/installation.rst

     browserify -r ./js/docxgen.js -s Docxgen > build/docxgen.js
     uglifyjs build/docxgen.js > build/docxgen.min.js

-The -s Docxgen will export docxgen to window.Docxgen for easy usage
+The -s Docxgen will export docxgen to window.Docxgen for easy usage (on some systems, it might export it in window.docxgen (see https://github.com/edi9999/docxtemplater/issues/118))

 Your version of docxtemplater will be in /build (minified and non minified options) and already include all dependencies